DrGFreeman/YAMLDash/README.md

 $ yamldash
 ```

-Access the application at the URL indicated in the terminal (usually http://127.0.0.1:8050).
+A browser window should open to the application.
+In not, access the application at the URL indicated in the terminal (usually http://127.0.0.1:8080).